-Management considers FFO a meaningful additional financial measure of operating performance, as it excludes fair value gains and losses on investment properties as well as certain other items included in FCR's net income that may not be the most appropriate determinants of the long-term operating performance of FCR, such as investment property selling costs; tax on gains or losses on disposals of properties; deferred income taxes; distributions on Exchangeable Units; fair value gains or losses on Exchangeable Units; fair value gains or losses on unit-based compensation; and any gains, losses or transaction costs recognized in business combinations.
+Management considers FFO a meaningful additional financial measure of operating performance, as it excludes fair value gains and losses on investment properties as well as certain other items included in FCR's net income that may not be the most appropriate determinants of the long-term operating performance of FCR, such as investment property selling costs; tax on gains or losses on disposals of properties; deferred income taxes; distributions on Exchangeable Units; fair value gains or losses on Exchangeable Units; fair value gains or losses on exchangeable Units; fair value gains or losses on termination; and any gains, losses or transaction costs recognized in business combinations.
 FFO provides a perspective on the financial performance of FCR that is not immediately apparent from net income determined in accordance with IFRS.
 A reconciliation from net income to FFO can be found in the "Non-IFRS Reconciliations and Financial Measures - FFO and ACFO" section of this MD&A.